-Concentrations of credit risk - Sales of TiO2 accounted for approximately 90% of our sales in each of 2012, 2013 and 2014.
+Concentrations of credit risk - Sales of TiO2 accounted for approximately 90% of our sales in each of 2013, 2014 and 2015.
 The remaining sales result from the mining and sale of ilmenite ore (a raw material used in the sulfate pigment production process), and the manufacture and sale of iron-based water treatment chemicals and certain titanium chemical products (derived from co-products of the TiO2 production processes).
 TiO2 is generally sold to the paint, plastics and paper industries.
 Such markets are generally considered "quality-of-life" markets whose demand for TiO2 is influenced by the relative economic well-being of the various geographic regions.
-We sell TiO2 to over 4,000 customers, with the top ten customers approximating 34% of net sales in both 2012 and 2013 and 35% in 2014.
-In each of 2012, 2013 and 2014 one customer, Behr Process Corporation, accounted for approximately 10% of our net sales.
+We sell TiO2 to over 4,000 customers, with the top ten customers approximating 34% of net sales in 2013, 35% in 2014 and 34% in 2015.
+In each of 2013, 2014 and 2015 one customer, Behr Process Corporation, accounted for approximately 10% of our net sales.
 The table below shows the approximate percentage of our TiO2 sales by volume for our significant markets, Europe and North America, for the last three years.

-2012 2013 2014
+2013 2014 2015

-Europe 47% 49% 50%
+Europe 49% 50% 52%

-North America 35% 33% 33%
+North America 33% 33% 29%

-Long-term contracts - We have long-term supply contracts that provide for certain of our TiO2 feedstock requirements through 2016.
-The agreements require us to purchase certain minimum quantities of feedstock with minimum purchase commitments aggregating approximately \$532 million over the life of the contracts in years subsequent to December 31, 2014.
+Long-term contracts - We have long-term supply contracts that provide for certain of our TiO2 feedstock requirements through 2019.
+The agreements require us to purchase certain minimum quantities of feedstock with minimum purchase commitments aggregating approximately \$865 million over the life of the contracts in years subsequent to December 31, 2015.
 In addition, we have other long-term supply and service contracts that provide for various raw materials and services.
-These agreements require us to purchase certain minimum quantities or services with minimum purchase commitments aggregating approximately \$164 million at December 31, 2014.
+These agreements require us to purchase certain minimum quantities or services with minimum purchase commitments aggregating approximately \$147 million at December 31, 2015.